Oven shows F03 and does not heat or shuts down during preheat

 How to Fix / Troubleshooting

-Safety first: Disconnect mains power.
+Safety first: Disconnect the oven from mains power.
 Allow the oven to cool completely before working on it.

 Step-by-step checks:

 - 1. Check for obvious overheating: Look for signs of heat damage around the control panel, top cover, and rear panel.
-Ensure the oven is not tightly enclosed without ventilation as per Zanussi installation instructions.
+Ensure the oven is not tightly enclosed or lacking ventilation, as per Zanussi installation instructions.

 - 2. Locate safety thermostat: Many Zanussi ovens have a safety thermostat or thermal cut-out mounted on the top of the oven cavity or near the control panel.
-Some are manual reset types with a small button.
+Some are manual reset types, featuring a small button.

-- 3. Attempt reset: Press the small reset button (if present) on the safety thermostat until you feel a click.
+- 3. Attempt reset: Press the small reset button (if present) on the safety thermostat until a click is felt.
 Restore power and test.
-If it trips again, investigate cooling and fan operation.
+If it trips again, investigate the cooling system and fan operation.

 - 4. Test thermostat continuity: With power off, disconnect the thermostat wires and check continuity.
-An open circuit on a non-resettable device means it must be replaced.
+An open circuit on a non-resettable device indicates it must be replaced.

-- 5. Check cooling fan: Start a program and listen for the tangential cooling fan (behind the control panel).
-If it does not run, test the fan motor and its supply from the PCB.
+- 5. Check cooling fan: Start a program and listen for the tangential cooling fan (located behind the control panel).
+If it does not run, test the fan motor and its power supply from the PCB.
 Replace the cooling fan if faulty.

 - 6. Replace faulty parts: Replace a failed safety thermostat or thermal cut-out with the correct Zanussi part.
 Ensure all wiring is reconnected securely.

-Warning: Never bypass a safety thermostat or thermal cut-out; this removes critical protection against fire.
+Warning: Never bypass a safety thermostat or thermal cut-out; doing so removes critical protection against fire.

 Repair Difficulty